Biden nominee for top Treasury post under fire for extreme views on energy, Wall Street

 “Some of Ms. Omarova‘s past statements about the role of government in the financial system raise real concerns about her ability to impartially serve at the Office of the Comptroller of the Currency, and I’m looking forward to meeting with her to discuss them,” he told Fox Business.

 At least two other Democrats, Sens.
-Kyrsten Sinema of Arizona and Joe Manchin of West Virginia, also have reservations about Ms. Omarova, according to an Axios report.
+Kyrsten Sinema of Arizona and Joe Manchin III of West Virginia, also have reservations about Ms. Omarova, according to an Axios report.

-The Washington Times reached out to the White House and did not hear back.
+The Washington Times reached out to the White House for comment and did not hear back.

 Senate Banking Committee ranking member Pat Toomey, Pennsylvania Republican, has demanded Ms. Omarova turn over a copy of her thesis, titled “Karl Marx’s Economic Analysis and the Theory of Revolution in The Capital.”
 The senator requested copies in both English and the original Russian to be delivered to the committee.

 Mr. Toomey, in a floor speech, excoriated Ms. Omarova saying, “What she wants to do, and I quote … is effectively ‘end banking as we know it.’”
 He said.
-“She advocates that the government acting through the Fed would actually cut off credit to those deemed ‘socially sub-optimal can you imagine?”
+“She advocates that the government acting through the Fed would actually cut off credit to those deemed ‘socially suboptimal can you imagine?”

 If the White House withdraws Ms. Omarova‘s nomination, it would be among a handful of nominees that were pulled because of opposition by Senate Democrats.